 Mean score of companies in the Rubber and Plastic Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Tupperware Brands Corporation's score of 13 is higher than 74% of the industry.
+Tupperware Brands Corporation's score of 13 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents